When you need comforting and delicious bread for your favorite meal, these honey butter biscuits come through every

 - Drip biscuits on a prepared baking sheet about 1 ½" apart.

 - Brush with biscuits with honey butter mixture.

 - Bake for 10-12 minutes or until golden brown.

-- Brush top of biscuits with more honey butter glaze when finished.
+- Brush tops of biscuits with more honey butter glaze when finished.

 I hope you enjoyed this easy biscuit recipe.
 If you are not yet subscribing to my CELEBRATE THE SEASON newsletter, you can subscribe here.
-I share a few things that I don’t share here and I email you only once a week.
+I share new recipes and a few things that I don’t share here and I email you only once a week.
 I know how valuable your time is and respect that tremendously!